FFmpeg/FFV1/ffv1.md

 ### `slice_crc_parity`

-`slice_crc_parity` is 32 bits that are chosen so that the Slice as a whole has a CRC remainder of 0.
+`slice_crc_parity` is 32 bits that are chosen so that the Slice as a whole has a CRC remainder of crcref.

 This is equivalent to storing the CRC remainder in the 32-bit parity.

-The CRC generator polynomial used is the standard IEEE CRC polynomial (0x104C11DB7) with initial value 0, without pre-inversion, and without post-inversion.
+The CRC generator polynomial used is the standard IEEE CRC polynomial (0x104C11DB7) with initial value crcref, without pre-inversion, and without post-inversion.

 # Restrictions